Your first period: What’s the deal with menstruation?

 Did you know?

-What is a period?
+What is a period (menstruation)?

-When will you get your first period?
+Can you get your first period faster?

-How long does your first period last?
+What does your first period look like?